lemire/testingRNG/README.md

 it requires too much labor.
 The purpose of this project is to make it ridiculously easy to run your own tests if you have a mac or a Linux box with a recent C compiler.

+This project lead to the following publication:

+- [Xorshift1024*, Xorshift1024+, Xorshift128+ and Xoroshiro128+ fail statistical tests for linearity](https://www.sciencedirect.com/science/article/pii/S0377042718306265?dgcid=author), Journal of Computational and Applied Mathematics, to appear (Available online 22 October 2018)

 ## Prerequisites

 We assume Linux or macOS.
 Under Windows 10, you can get the [Linux Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).